-But the focus of them is much different.
+But their focus is much different.
 So, architects and architectural engineers, what roles do they play in the building construction, what are their similarities and main differences?

 First of all, what is the focus of architectural engineering?
 The answer is simple.
-Engineers focus on building’s engineering features.
-Therefore, a person with the qualification of an architectural engineer should have a functional knowledge of designing mechanical and structural systems, combined with the managing of its lightening and electrical systems.
+Engineers focus on building engineering features.
+Therefore, a person with the qualification of an architectural engineer should have a functional knowledge of designing, mechanical and structural systems combined with the managing of its lightening and electrical systems.

 Architectural engineers work closely with the architects, but their area of specialization is pure engineering.
 Their sphere of specialization is limited solely to the building process.
 Therefore, the career of an engineer attracts people with a solid mathematical background and scientifically inclined minds.

-In the US, colleges offer students to enroll in a five-year program to earn bachelor’s degree.
+In the US, colleges offer students to enroll in a five-year program to earn a Bachelor’s Degree.
 The courses are focused on architecture history, design and technology.
 After fulfilling the requirements of a five-year program, students are eligible to apply for a license of a professional architect.

-While the courses for professional architects may vary from school to school, the list of compulsory disciplines to gain bachelor’s degree for all colleges includes:
+While the courses for professional architects may vary from school to school, the list of compulsory disciplines to gain a Bachelor’s Degree for all colleges includes: